Home » Pyrenees » La Travessa dels 3 Refugis: A stunning multi-day hike in the Catalan Pyrenees

 ⚠️ Important!

 On the last day, because the route finishes at the village of Queralbs, we booked lunch at the restaurant El Racó de Cal Litus, and we could enjoy a well-deserved lunch there!
-If you plan on finishing the hike before 2-3 pm, we highly recommend you do the same.
+We highly recommend doing the same if you plan to finish the hike before 2-3 pm.

 👌🏼 Our tip